Invest Wisely

 And some of these things aren’t services at all, but rather, ways that you can get free money that you might be missing out on.
 No catch, other than the fact that you have to be motivated and execute, which is always easier said than done.
 What better time of year than the beginning?

-When the Credit Card Act passed earlier this year, there was widespread fear that it would lead to more credit card issuers charging annual fees, particularly on cards with cashback rewards.
+When the Credit Card Act passed a few years ago, there was widespread fear that it would lead to more credit card issuers charging annual fees, particularly on cards with cash back rewards.
 Many of them did, however, the best rewards cards out there still have no annual fee.
-A few of my faves are:
+Check out my money saving products page for a few recommendations.

 Free Credit Score